Belleville Students Volunteer Their Time to Quilt and Care

 As a middle school teacher in Belleville, he also saw this as an educational opportunity for his students.
 With the help of Patches & Petals Quilt shop in Belleville, Mr. Gentilli gathered all of his 90 social studies students together to make a quilt to donate to a needy cancer center patient.

 In the process, the children have learned what it means to be part of the UW Carbone Cancer Center Community, and what it means to give back.
-They even created a donation page to raise money for the cause.

 We contacted Gentilli to express our gratitude for undertaking this project with his students and to share his experience.
 Since his students were involved in the project so closely, we decided to feature their words of what the quilt project means to them.
 Below are just some of the answers we received.